 Speeding up Elementor and WPBakery with WP Rocket

 I guess you are interested to know which of the WP Rocket’s options I have activated to get a green score and expand my “passed audits” list.

 Here you go: let me share with you the four options I used in WP Rocket to make my website faster (for both Elementor and WPBakery):

-- File Optimization Tab – Minify CSS, Combine CSS, Optimize CSS delivery and Remove Unused CSS (the brand-new and powerful feature included in WP Rocket 3.9):
+- File Optimization Tab – Minify CSS, Combine CSS, and Optimize CSS delivery — that’s the Remove Unused CSS feature (or, if it doesn’t work for you, the Load CSS asynchronously option):

 - File Optimization Tab – Minify JS, Combine JS files, Load JS deferred, and Delay JS (which also allowed me to remove/reduce unused JS):